 Cambodia Travel Blog

-Is Cambodia Worth Visiting?
+Is Cambodia Worth Visiting and Where To Go?

 We love Cambodia.
-Cambodia is obviously a must-visit destination in Southeast Asia because of Angkor Wat, many people fly into Siem Reap just for this UNESCO listed wonder of the world.
-However, there is much more to Cambodia to explore, take a look at some of our favourite Cambodia destinations further down the page.
+Cambodia is a must-visit destination in Southeast Asia because of Angkor Wat, many people fly into Siem Reap just for this UNESCO-listed wonder of the world.

-Travel To and From Cambodia
+Travel To, From, and Around Cambodia

 You can travel by land into Cambodia from Thailand easily, we’ve done it by bus and taxi, although it can be a long trip.
 The journey from Vietnam into Cambodia is somewhat complicated by water crossings although, we must admit, we haven’t travelled this route since 2001.
-We’re looking forward to getting back to Cambodia once travel returns, to see how much this epic route has changed.

 Obviously, you can fly.
 If you’re short of time, this is probably your best option.
 Have a little think about your carbon footprint, not just costs, when you’re deciding how best to travel.

 Siem Reap is where you need to go to see Angkor Wat.
-Siem Reap international airport is the closest airport to Angkor Wat and has direct flights on AirAsia and several other Southeast Asian countries.
+Siem Reap International Airport is the closest airport to Angkor Wat and has direct flights on AirAsia and several other Southeast Asian countries.
 Find out about airport transfers from Siem Reap airport here.

 Is Cambodia an Easy Country to Visit?